xt67/SoroOne-main/CONTRIBUTING.md

-# Contributing to Dashly
+# Contributing to SoroOne

-Thank you for your interest in contributing to Dashly!
+Thank you for your interest in contributing to SoroOne!
 We welcome contributions from developers of all skill levels.

 ## 🚀 Getting Started